egi-qc/ansible-role-umd/README.md

 ## Dependencies

-- geerlingguy.repo-epel
+A previous dependency on [`geerlingguy.repo-epel`](https://galaxy.ansible.com/geerlingguy/repo-epel) has been removed.
+EPEL is now taken care of in this role directly.

 ## Example Playbook

 This role can be used in several scenarios, depending on your environment.
-These are some examples of how to use this role
+These are some examples of how to use this role.

 ### Just install UMD repository files (if current OS is supported)

 ```yaml
     - hosts: all